Duan Liao: War with Murong Huang

-Anti-Duan alliance
+Fall of Liaoxi

-Up to this point, Duan Liao had ordered a number of raids on the borders of Later Zhao.
-In 337, Murong Huang, now the Prince of Former Yan, declared himself a vassal of Zhao and call for a joint campaign against the Duan tribe.
-Zhao's ruler, Shi Hu, was delighted by his submission, and secretly fixed a date with him to hold their campaign.
+Up to this point, Duan Liao had ordered a number of raids on the borders of Later Zhao, much to the annoyance of Heavenly King of Zhao, Shi Hu In 337, shortly after declaring himself the Prince of (Former) Yan, Murong Huang sent a messenger to Shi Hu offering himself as a vassal and requesting a joint campaign against the Duan.
+Delighted by his submission, Shi Hu agreed and secretly set a date for the following year.

-The campaign began in February 338.
-Shi Hu had recruited 30,000 brave men in preparation for the campaign.
-Duan Liao attacked Zhao first by sending Duan Quyun to raid Zhao in Youzhou, where Quyun drove the provincial inspector, Li Meng (李孟) out to Yijing.
-Shi Hu sent Tao Bao and Wang Hua (王華) with 100,000 men on boats to advance from Piaoyu Crossing (漂渝津; northeast of Gaocheng District, Hebei) and another 70,000 men under Zhi Xiong and Yao Yizhong to attack Duan Liao.

-Meanwhile, Murong Huang attacked the cities north of Lingzhi.
-Duan Liao wanted to pursue them, but Murong Han told him that they should focus on Zhao in the south.
-Duan Lan angrily rebuked, believing this to be another ruse of his to mislead the Duans.
-Duan Lan led the entire army out to face Huang, but they were ambushed and was met with heavy casualty.
-5,000 households as well as tens of thousands of livestock was moved from the Duan territory to Yan.
+On January 338, realizing that Shi Hu and Murong Huang were about to attack him, Duan Liao struck first by sending Duan Quyun to raid Zhao in Youzhou, where he forced the provincial inspector, Li Meng (李孟) back to Yijing (易京; northwest of present-day Xiong County, Hebei).
+Shi Hu sent an army of 170,000 strong to invade the Duan by land and water, while Murong Huang raided the cities north of Lingzhi.
+Duan Liao wanted to the Yan first, but Murong Han warned him not to underestimate their army and that they should focus their troops on repelling the larger Zhao forces in the south.
+Duan Lan angrily rebuked him, not forgetting his previous actions at Liucheng, and volunteered to defeat the raiders.
+Duan Lan led the entire army out to face Huang, but they were ambushed and met with heavy casualty.

-Shi Hu camped at Jintai (金台; in present-day Gu'an County, Hebei) while Zhi Xiong made a long march to Ji.
-Zhi Xiong captured forty cities and received surrenders from Duan officials in Yuyang, Shanggu and Dai Commandery along the way.
-With Duan Lan defeated and most of his cities captured, Duan Liao and his followers abandoned Lingzhi and fled to Mount Miyun (密雲山; in present-day Miyun District, Beijing).
-Before parting ways, Duan Liao expressed his regret to Murong Han over not following his advice earlier.
-While Duan Liao left for Mount Miyun, Murong Han fled to the Yuwen tribe up north.
+By the time Murong Huang left, the Zhao soldiers had already captured the commanderies of Yuyang, Shanggu and Dai.
+With most of his cities gone and his main army defeated, Duan Liao and his followers abandoned Lingzhi and fled to Mount Miyun (密雲山; in present-day Miyun District, Beijing).
+Before parting ways, he expressed his regret to Murong Han over not following his advice earlier.
+After he left, Murong Han fled to the Yuwen tribe up north.

-Duan Liao's chief clerks, most notably Liu Qun, Lu Shen, and Cui Yue (崔悅), all surrendered and offered their services to Zhao.
 On his way to Mount Miyun, Duan Liao was pursued by the Zhao generals, Guo Tai (郭太) and Ma Qiu, who captured Duan Liao's wife and mother and killed 3,000 of his followers during the chase.
 Duan Liao had to escape alone on horseback to the rough terrains.
-There, he sent his son and a prized steed to Shi Hu to show his submission, which Shi Hu accepted.
+There, he sent his son and a prized steed to Shi Hu to offer his submission, which Shi Hu accepted.